xanthan-web/portfolio-template/cv.md

 ## Education

 ### Ph.D.
 Candidate, Digital Humanities
-*Southwest State University, Department of History and Digital Studies*
+*Southwest State University, Department of History and Digital Studies*, 2021–present
-2021–present
 - Dissertation (in progress): *Reimagining the Archive: Virtual Museums and Public Engagement in the U.S. Southwest*
-- Advisor: Dr. Michael Tran
+- Advisor: Dr. Jeff Tran

 ### M.A.
 Public History
-*University of the Desert*
+*University of the Desert*, 2018–2020
-2018–2020
 - Thesis: *Digitizing Memory: Community-Driven Archives in Borderlands History*

 ### B.A.
 History, Minor in Computer Science
-*Canyon State College*
+*Canyon State College*, 2014–2018
-2014–2018

 ---